MahmoudMabrok/Sheet/Android.md

 # Misc

 - WakefulBroadcastReceiver
     - This helper is for an old pattern of implementing a BroadcastReceiver that receives a device wakeup event and then passes the work off to a Service, while ensuring that the device does not go back to sleep during the transition.

     - This class takes care of creating and managing a partial wake lock for you; you must request the WAKE_LOCK permission to use it.
     - This class was **deprecated in API level 26.1.0.**
     As of Android O, background check restrictions make this class no longer generally useful.
 (It is generally not safe to start a service from the receipt of a broadcast, because you don't have any guarantees that your app is in the foreground at this point and thus allowed to do so.)
 Instead, developers should use **android.app.job.JobScheduler** to schedule a job, and this **does not require** that the app hold a **wake lock** while doing so (the system will take care of holding a wake lock for the job).

+- For exact timing, you should absolutely be using AlarmManagerCompat and specifically, setExactAndAllowWhileIdle() which fires an alarm at exactly the specified time on all API levels.